 As a result, PCA has entered into three interest rate collar agreements which protect against rising interest rates and simultaneously guarantee a minimum interest rate.
-The notional amount of these collars is \$720 million.
-The weighted average floor of the interest rate collar agreements is 4.97% and the weighted average ceiling of the interest rate collar agreements is 6.75%.
-The interest rate on approximately 60% of PCA's term loan obligations at June 30, 1999 are capped.
+The notional amount of these collars was \$720 million.
+As PCA has made debt prepayments, the required notional amount of these collars has continued to decrease.
+Accordingly, on November 30, 1999 PCA sold an interest rate collar which reduced the notional amount of the remaining two collars to \$510 million.
+The weighted average floor of the interest rate collar agreements is 4.96% and the weighted average ceiling of the interest rate collar agreements is 6.75%.
+The interest rate on approximately 65% of PCA's term loan obligations at December 31, 1999 are capped.
 PCA receives payments under the collar agreements if the LIBOR rate exceeds the ceiling.
 Correspondingly, PCA makes payments under the collar agreements if the LIBOR rate goes below the floor.
 In both cases, the amount received or paid is based on the notional amount and the difference between the actual LIBOR rate and the ceiling or floor rate.
-The weighted average duration of the interest rate collar agreements is approximately four years.
+The weighted average duration of the interest rate collar agreements is approximately three and one half years.

 PCA's earnings are affected by changes in short-term interest rates as a result of borrowings under the term loans.
-If LIBOR interest rates for these borrowings increase one percent, PCA's interest expense would increase, and income before income taxes would decrease, by approximately \$11.4 million annually until the LIBOR rate exceeds the ceiling rate.
-At that point, only 40% of the debt would result in additional interest rate expense.
-As of June 30, 1999, the interest rate on the term loans was based on a LIBOR rate of 5.0%, which was adjusted to 5.3% on July 12, 1999.
+If LIBOR interest rates for these borrowings increase one percent, PCA's interest expense would increase, and income before income taxes would decrease, by approximately \$7.8 million annually until the LIBOR rate exceeds the ceiling rate.
+At that point, only 35% of the debt would result in additional interest rate expense.
+As of December 31, 1999, the interest rate on the term loans was based on a weighted average LIBOR rate of 5.9%.
 The effect of the interest rate change to the fair market value of the outstanding debt is insignificant.
 This analysis does not consider any other impacts on fair value that could exist in such an interest rate environment.
 In the event of a change in interest rates, management could take actions to further mitigate its exposure to the change.
 However, due to the uncertainty of the specific actions that would be taken and their possible effects, the sensitivity analysis assumes no changes in PCA's financial structure.